 All establishments of a covered facility must report the parent name of the facility.
 Therefore, in the instance described above, the newly sold establishment should use the parent name of the facility operator (i.e., the same parent name the rest of the facility is using).

+(Source: 1998 EPCRA Section 313 Questions and Answers Document, Question #626 (EPA 745-B-98-004)).

-E. Question
+D. Question

 Two distinct NAICS code operations that are covered under EPCRA Section 313 (e.g., an electricity generating unit and a cement plant) are located on adjacent properties and are owned by the same parent company.
 The two operations are operated completely independently of one another (e.g., separate accounting procedures, employees, etc.).
 Are these two operations considered one facility under EPCRA Section 313?

-E. Answer
+D. Answer

 Yes.
 Under EPCRA Section 313, a facility is defined as, “all buildings, equipment, structures, and other stationary items which are located on a single site or on contiguous or adjacent sites and which are owned or operated by the same person.”
 Because these two operations are located on adjacent properties and are owned by the same person they are considered one facility for EPCRA Section 313 reporting purposes.
 Additional information can be found in the 2015 Toxic Release Inventory Reporting Forms and Instructions.

-(Source: Spring Training 1998).
+(Source: 1998 EPCRA Section 313 Questions and Answers Document, Question #9 (EPA 745-B-98-004)).

-D. Question
+E. Question

 Company A purchases a facility from Company B between January 1, 2015 and June 30, 2015.
 For the 2015 reporting year, which company’s name and identification number should appear on the Form R or Form A submission?

-D. Answer
+E. Answer

 In the case that a facility is purchased between January 1 and June 30, the form submitted for the previous year must reflect the name used by the facility on December 31 of that reporting year.
 In this example, company B’s name should appear on the form because it owned the facility for the duration of the reporting year.
 The TRI identification number is location-specific; thus, the identification number will stay the same even if the facility changes names, production processes, or NAICS codes.